-Remember how Instagram doesn’t let you see the best hour and day to post on at the same time?
-You can find that out about your followers using a heatmap in Sotrender.
-With just one glance, you can see that your followers could see your content any time between 8:00 and 22:00.
+Remember how Instagram doesn’t let you see the best hour and day to post at the same time?
+But you can find that out using a heatmap in Sotrender.
+With just one glance, you can see that your followers can see your content any time between 8 a.m. and 10 p.m.

-Weekly and monthly reports take up a large portion of your time that you could be using for other tasks.
-As a marketer or social media manager, an application will save you time.
-Just head over to the reporting tab and schedule recurring reports to track Instagram followers for you.
-It’s easier for you to just minimize the amount of effort you have to put into analytics and reporting.
+Weekly and monthly reports take up a large portion of your time that could be spent on completing other tasks.
+Using an external app that offers automatic reporting will help save you time.
+Just head over to the reporting tab and schedule recurring reports.
+You can easily minimize the amount of effort you have to put into analytics and reporting.

 As you can see above, you can decide which sections you want to include in your report.
 You can either create a report just with the metrics about your followers or a comprehensive report informing about all aspects of your Instagram presence.

 If you want to see what else is available in Sotrender, feel free to check out the free trial.
-Thankfully, there’s no obligation to pay and you don’t need your credit card details to sign up!
+There’s no obligation to pay and you don’t need your credit card details to sign up.

 Track and use audience metrics to get the best results